EmmanuelJeanBriand/BBLearnTools/README.md

 ### Installation

-* just download the file `blathjax.py` and import it in your python fil/interactive session.
+* just download the file `blathjax.py` and import it in your python file/interactive session with `from blathjax import blathjax`.
 * or download and install the whole project `bbMathNQuizz` by running `python setup.py install`.
+Then import within python with `from blathjax.blathjax import blathjax`.